10 Book Blogs to Follow

 The YA Shelf

 The YA Shelf is dedicated to uncovering hidden gems in young adult fiction.
-With over 300 reviews, the site highlights books that might not get mainstream buzz but deserve to be read by curious and passionate young readers.
+With over 300 reviews, the site highlights books that might not get mainstream buzz but deserve to be read by curious young readers.